canonical/subiquity/doc/reference/autoinstall-reference.rst

 * **type:** string
 * **default:** the default value as listed in install-sources

 Identifier of the source to install (e.g., ``ubuntu-server-minimal``).
-The correct ID to use is specific to a given install ISO.
-As this ID may change over time, the canonical place to look for this information is the install ISO itself, in the file ``casper/install-sources.yaml``, where the value to use is the ``id``.
+The correct ID to use is specific to a given installation ISO.
+As this ID may change over time, the canonical place to look for this information is the installation ISO itself, in the ``casper/install-sources.yaml`` file where the value to use is the ``id``.

 Current values:

-* ubuntu-server:
+* Ubuntu Server:

   * minimal: ``ubuntu-server-minimal``
   * standard (default): ``ubuntu-server``

-* Ubuntu desktop:
+* Ubuntu Desktop:

   * minimal (default): ``ubuntu-desktop-minimal``
   * standard: ``ubuntu-desktop``